-To empirically answer our three research questions, we use the semi-structural estimation method proposed by Manning (2003) which has frequently been applied in the literature to assess the degree of monopsony power in the labor market.
-This estimation method is based on the Burdett and Mortensen (1998) model of the labor market which includes wage posting by firms and on-the-job search by workers who can be employed or unemployed.
-Workers are searching for higher wages, which implies that their mobility decisions depend on the wage differences between jobs.
+To empirically answer our three research questions, we use the semistructural estimation method proposed by Manning (2003), which has frequently been applied in the literature to assess the degree of monopsony power in the labor market.
+This estimation method is based on the Burdett and Mortensen (1998) model of the labor market, which includes wage posting by firms and on-the-job search by workers who can be employed or unemployed.
+Workers are searching for higher wages, so this implies that their mobility decisions depend on the wage differences between jobs.
 Firms try to attract workers through their wage offers.
 The resulting monopsony power of firms is captured by the wage elasticity of labor supply to the firm.
-A low wage elasticity implies that firms can set wages without having to fear strong mobility reactions by workers; therefore, monopsony power is high.
+A low wage elasticity implies that firms can set wages without having to fear strong mobility reactions by workers- therefore, monopsony power is high.
 Conversely, a high wage elasticity implies low monopsony power.
-The wage elasticity to the firm is estimated indirectly by estimating its components: On the worker side, the wage elasticities of workers' separation decisions (to employment and to nonemployment) indicate how strongly workers react to wage differences; the share of hires from employment weights these two separation elasticities.
+The wage elasticity to the firm is estimated indirectly by estimating its components.
+On the worker side, the wage elasticities of workers' separation decisions (to employment and to nonemployment) indicate how strongly workers react to wage differences; the share of hires from employment weights these two separation elasticities.
 On the firm side, the wage elasticity of the share of recruits hired from employment indicates how easy it is for firms to poach workers from other firms.

-We apply two approaches to determine the task content each worker performs in his job.
-First, we follow the international literature on labor market polarization which differentiates between relatively broad task groups that are fixed over time (see for example Goos and Manning 2007; Goos, Manning, and Salomons 2009; Cortes 2016).
-To facilitate the comparability of our results with this well-established literature, we estimate the wage elasticity separately for task groups, in our case routine, non-routine cognitive (NRC), and non-routine manual (NRM) workers.
+We apply two approaches to determine the task content each worker performs in their job.
+First, we follow the international literature on labor market polarization, which differentiates between relatively broad task groups that are fixed over time (see, for example, Goos and Manning 2007; Goos, Manning, and Salomons 2009; Cortes 2016).
+To facilitate the comparability of our results with this well-established literature, we estimate the wage elasticity separately for task groups, in our case routine, nonroutine cognitive (NRC), and nonroutine manual (NRM) workers.
 A disadvantage of this classification of workers via occupations into task groups is that it is rather broad and fixed over the entire observation period.
 As our main approach, we therefore use a survey data set on job tasks.
 This allows us to include continuous measures of task intensities as explanatory variables, as Bachmann, Cim, and Green (2019) do for routine task intensity.
-In contrast to the first approach, we are therefore able to employ time-varying intensity measures for routine, non-routine cognitive, and non-routine manual tasks.
-These time-varying task intensity time.
+In contrast to the first approach, we are therefore able to employ time-varying intensity measures for routine, nonroutine cognitive, and nonroutine manual tasks.
+These timevarying task intensity measures mitigate potential measurement errors due to changing occupational task contents over time.
 Furthermore, this approach allows us to quantify the importance of job task intensities for differences in monopsony power between workers.

 Our analysis is based on two unique data sets from Germany.
-First, we use administrative data on individual labor-market histories spanning the years 1985-2014.
-This data set includes several socio-demographic worker characteristics as well as firm characteristics and is particularly well suited to identify labor market transitions, including job-to-job transitions.
-Second, we use survey data that contains time-varying information on individual job tasks.
-From this data set, we compute the intensities of routine, non-routine cognitive, and non-routine manual job tasks at the occupational level, which we merge to the administrative data set.
+First, we use administrative data on individual labor market histories spanning the years 1985-2014.
+This data set includes several sociodemographic worker characteristics, as well as firm characteristics, and is particularly well suited to identify labor market transitions, including jobto-job transitions.
+Second, we use survey data that contain time-varying information on individual job tasks.
+From this data set, we compute the intensities of routine, nonroutine cognitive, and nonroutine manual job tasks at the occupational level, which we merge to the administrative data set.